 Setting up the monitoring machinery

-GREVIO members will be elected by the Committee of the Parties at its first meeting, which must be held before the summer of 2015.
+The first ten GREVIO members were elected by the Committee of the Parties at its first meeting on 4 May 2015.

-Once GREVIO members are elected, their first meeting will be held.
-This will mark the beginning of the monitoring process, which will be launched once GREVIO has prepared its questionnaire.
+Members of GREVIO met for the first time on 21-23 September 2015.
+The evaluation procedure was initiated in March 2016 when GREVIO adopted its baseline questionnaire and sent it to the very first Parties to the Convention to be the subject of a first assessment (first evaluation procedure).
 Throughout the monitoring process, GREVIO may receive information on the implementation from non-governmental organisations and civil society, as well as from national human rights institutions, relevant Council of Europe bodies and treaty bodies set up under other international legal instruments.